ruby-amqp/bunny/README.md

 ## Project Maturity

-Bunny is a pretty old (started circa late 2008) library that, before version 0.9, **a lot** of missing functionality.
+Bunny is a mature library (started in early 2009) library with a stable public API.

+Before version 0.9, **a lot** of functionality was missing.
 Version 0.9 can be considered to be "second birthday" for Bunny as it was rewritten from scratch with over a dozen of preview releases over the course of about a year.

 We (the maintainers) made our best effort to keep the new version as backwards compatible as possible but within reason.